13 Of The Best Italian Restaurants Around Perth

 Si Paradiso

-Highgate’s party paradise has had a coming of age in recent times, and with its reinvigorated menu, we reckon the dance floor has some pretty strong competition.
+Highgate’s party paradise has well and truly matured into one of Perth’s must-visit destinations – and its menu manages to put up some pretty stiff competition with the pumping dance floor.
 Don’t worry, you can still get your mitts on those Neapolitan-style pizzas, but you’ll also find it hard to resist the next-level share plates.
-Showing more than a nod to our enviable coast, you can expect to find plenty of seafood, with dishes like monk fish “porchetta”, or tuna tartare cannoli.
+Showing more than a nod to our enviable coast, you can expect to find plenty of seafood, alongside an enticing dash of Asian and Middle Eastern influence – with dishes like charcoal lamb skewers with chermoula, toum and lemon, charcoal fish skewers with aqua pazza, cherry tomato and olives, crespelle topped with blue swimmer crab, brown butter and horseradish cream or scallop crudo with chilli and kumquat.

 Spritz Spizzicheria